DearestDreamWish/Psychosis-Cure/README.md

 If neccesary get other people involved, from friends to psychologists or therapist.
 By changing the pattern, symptoms gets easier to notice and react, also make proactive choices.

-Make it to a game, it could be mental to conversations.
+Make it to a game, it could be mental to conversations or roleplays.

 For comfort: